nasa/cumulus/docs/upgrade-notes/collection_cmr_provider_db_update.md

 5. Verify the updates

-     We can verify that the tables are updated successfully by checking the `\d tablename` results from psql, the indexes created should be listed.
+     We can verify that the tables are updated successfully by checking the `\d collections` results from psql, the column "cmr_provider" should now appear.

      If the concurrent index query fails for any reason, you may have an `invalid` index - if this occurs, make sure to drop and create the index again to avoid resources being used for the invalid index.